usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

 Competition Interface
 --------------------------------

-The competition interface from :ref:`Tutorial 6 <Tutorial 6>` was augmented with the components described below.
+The competition interface from :ref:`Tutorial 6 <Tutorial6>` was augmented with the components described below.

 .. code-block:: python